toolisticon/aptk/docs/documentation/matcherValidatorAndFilter.md

 The toolkit provides some predefined Matchers, Validators and Filters.

-Those matchers can be accessed in a static way by using the *Matchers*, *Validators* and *Filters* classes.
+Those can be accessed in a static way by using the *CoreMatchers* class.

 Currently processing by the following criteria is supported: